synw/django-mqueue/README.md

  Note: if an `event_class` that is not in is MQUEUE_EVENT_CLASSES is provided during event creation the first tuple will be used for formating.

-:pencil2: To stop monitoring a MonitoredModel add a setting MQUEUE_STOP_MONITORING with the names of the models:
+:pencil2: If later you want to stop monitoring some models add a setting MQUEUE_STOP_MONITORING with the names of the models:

    ```python
 MQUEUE_STOP_MONITORING = ['Model1', 'Model2']